wishabi/global-docker-compose/README.md

 Redis comes with a built-in `redisinsight` task which can show you the contents of your Redis installation.
 You can access Insights at [http://localhost:8001](http://localhost:8001).

+## Releasing

+Releases are done via [GoReleaser](https://goreleaser.com/intro/) which is run on CircleCI whenever a new tag is pushed.
+See the file `.goreleaser.yml` for more information.

 ## Contributing

 Feel free to fork and add pull requests - we can add more services as necessary or tweak the ones we have.